NoeDebrois/CPP_APC/Lectures/Lecture 18 - MPI/README.md

 - `buf`: array storing the data to send or to receive;
 - `count`: states how many replicas of the data type will be sent, or the maximum allowed;
 - `source`/`dest`: **ranks** identifying the targer sender or the receiver;
-- `tag`: used to distinguish messages traveling on the same connection (we won't use it in the APC course).
+- `tag`: nonnegative `int` used to distinguish messages traveling on the same connection (we won't use it in the APC course) *that are otherwise identical*.
+For example; if "process 1" is sending `floats` to "process 0" but some of them should be printed and the others should be used in a computation : "process 1" can use, say, a `tag` of 0 for the messages that should be printed and a `tag` of 1 for the messages that should be used in a computation.

 MPI Datatypes are the following :
 - MPI_CHAR;